-There are several ways in which WIOA training funds may be used to support participation in registered apprenticeships and apprenticeship models.
-Apprenticeships, whether federal or state registered can be funded for a combination of classroom training and on-the-job training.
+There are several ways in which WIOA training funds may be used to support participation in registered apprenticeships and apprenticeship models for Adult,

+Dislocated Workers, or Youth participants.
+Apprenticeships, whether federal or state registered, can be funded for a combination of classroom training and on-the-job training.
 Training may be done by the employer-of-record or a third party contracted by the sponsor to deliver the training.
 The Registered Apprenticeship Sponsor must be included in the conversations regarding apprenticeship funding.
 For additional information regarding each training program summarized below, refer to the program-specific NWPA Job Connect local policy at www.nwpajobconnect.org.